 “I got the American Express Gold Card with the special 75,000-point bonus offer in February.
 It’s my first ‘serious’ travel credit card, and I’m now officially hooked on travel rewards,” Ana explained.

 She went on to say, “I earned the bonus and, with some points I’d made along the way, I booked a round-trip ticket to Moscow in August for 77,000 points ($770).
 I’m excited – I’m going to go to my cousin’s wedding and then travel to St. Petersburg with my mom.”

 Ana took advantage of a limited-time welcome bonus, but new cardholders who sign up for the Amex Gold Card will still earn 60,000 Membership Rewards points after spending $4,000 in the first six months.
-You can also get up to $120 in Uber Cash ($10 per month) and up to 12 free months of an Uber Eats Pass subscription when you enroll with your Gold Card by Dec.
-31, 2021.
+You can also get up to $120 in Uber Cash ($10 per month) to use towards U.S rides and eats when you add your Gold card to the Uber app.